Category: link aggregation

 Yesterday I described how the lack of LACP support in VMware’s vSwitch and vDS can limit the load balancing options offered by the upstream switches.
 The situation gets totally out-of-hand when you connect an ESX server with two uplinks to two (or more) switches that are part of a Multi-chassis Link Aggregation (MLAG) cluster.

 Let’s expand the small network described in the previous post a bit, adding a second ESX server and another switch.
-Both ESX servers are connected to both switches (resulting in a fully redundant design) and the switches have been configured as a MLAG cluster (using VSS with Catalyst 6500, vPC with Nexus 7000 or Nexus 5000, or IRF with the HP switches).
+Both ESX servers are connected to both switches (resulting in a fully redundant design) and the switches have been configured as a MLAG cluster.
 Link aggregation is not used between the physical switches and ESX servers due to lack of LACP support in ESX.